ASUS PG35VQ 200Hz 3440 x 1440 UltraWide with G-SYNC HDR

 The current information is a bit thin on the ground in terms of specification, but we’re prepared to add what we do know to a bit of educated speculation.
 The panel is a 35” 3440 x 1440 (21:9 ‘UltraWide’) model from AU Optronics with a native 200Hz refresh rate and support for Nvidia G-SYNC HDR (30 – 200Hz variable) to keep tearing and stuttering in check.
 The other aspect of this is the HDR (High Dynamic Range) capability, with support for HDR10.
 This model features an FALD (Full Array Local Dimming) solution with 512 zones on the backlight, allowing some sections of the screen to be very bright and some to be very dim.
 This compares favourably in terms of contrast performance to most LCD monitors, which simply have a single backlight controlled as one unit.
 As with all G-SYNC models, the backlight will almost certainly be ‘flicker-free’.
 It also makes use of Quantum Dots (specifically Nanosystem QDEF) to enhance the colour gamut and hence potential range of shades and vibrancy potential offered by the monitor.
 The DCI-P3 colour space is supported, so a colour gamut of at least 125% sRGB is expected.
 Finally, 10-bit colour will be supported as this is another ‘G-SYNC HDR’ and HDR10 requirement.
 Last but not least, the maximum luminance output of the monitor is 1000 cd/m².

 We would expect a light matte (and relatively smooth-textured) matte anti-glare screen surface to be used.
 The panel itself is curved, with a 1800R curvature – fairly steep but as per our reviews of models with such a curvature something we feel is quite natural to use.
 We also expect the panel type itself to be VA (Vertical Alignment), which would be beneficial in cutting down on the ‘halo’ effect that is more prominent on IPS-type models with local dimming on the backlight.
 A 4ms grey to grey response time is likely in this case, although specified response times mean very little in practice so that’s neither here nor there really.
 The stand appears to offer height, swivel and tilt adjustment for a bit of ergonomic freedom.
 DP 1.4 (supports G-SYNC HDR) is offered alongside an HDMI port for wider compatibility with non-PC devices.
 Further information can be found on this product page.
 We’ll bring you further news on this as we can and would like to review it if a sample can be made available to us.
-Pricing and exact availability information is still forthcoming, but to avoid disappointment expect this at the back end of the year at the earliest and an initial price tag of possibly ~$2000 USD if not slightly more.
+Pricing and exact availability information is still forthcoming, but current estimates based on panel production suggest a Q4 2018 release is likely.
+An initial price tag of possibly ~$2000 USD if not slightly more is also expected.